duduribeiro/civitas/README.md

 # Civitas Ruby Gem

 The `civitas` gem offers a straightforward way to retrieve lists of states for any given country and cities for any state.
 It's built on the MaxMind database, making it a reliable source for such data.
+It is a fork from https://github.com/thecodecrate/city-state which misses some fixes to run on most recent versions of Ruby.

 ## Compatibility